rwc3030/grant_finders_site_002/checklist_progress.md

   - **Issue 2:** Password strength requirements are not enforced. **Resolved**: Implemented password strength validation in registerUser.php.
   - **Issue 3:** No feedback provided to users if registration fails. **Resolved**: Added user feedback for registration success or failure in registerUser.php.
   - **Issue 4:** Confirmation email may not be sent if the email service is down. **Resolved**: Added confirmation email logic in registerUser.php.

+### Final Notes
+- All issues in 'next_feature.txt' have been resolved, and the User Registration feature is now marked as complete.